-UNESCO World Heritage Site Mozambique Island: Management and Monitoring with the help of Social Media
+UNESCO World Heritage Mozambique Island: Management and Monitoring with the Help of Social Media

 For effective World Heritage management even in times of “physical distancing”, the Mozambique Island Conservation Office trained the local population in the use of digital platforms and social media as part of the #SOSAfricanHeritage project.
 This enabled them to build a digital communication network for the conservation of the World Heritage Site.